JakeSidSmith/jargs/README.md

 ### Nodes

-All nodes take the following arguments, though `Command` takes additional arguments (more info about individual nodes below).
+All nodes take the following arguments, though `Command` and `Program` take additional arguments (more info about individual nodes below).

 ```javascript
 Node(name, options);
 ```

-Commands can take an infinite number or arguments.
-Any arguments after `name` & `options` become that commands child nodes e.g.
+Command and Program can take an infinite number or arguments.
+Any arguments after `name` & `options` become that node's child nodes e.g.

 ```javascript
 Command(name, options, KWArg(), Flag(), Arg());